vidishsirdesai/projects/README.md

 ### Hypothesis 1: Network connections with unusually high or low traffic volumns (bytes transferred) are more likely to be anomalous.
 This hypothesis can further be simplified into 2 scenarios,
 1. Network connections with unusually high or low traffic volumes from source to destination are more likely to be anomalous.
-    - Null hypothesis (H0): There is no significant difference in the likelihood of network anomalies among network connections with different traffic volumes from source to destination.
+    - Null hypothesis (H0): There is no significant difference in the network traffic volume from source to destination of normal connection and attack connection.
-    - Alternate hypothesis (H1): There is a significant difference in the likelihood of network anomalies among network connections with different traffic volumes from source to destination.
+    - Alternate hypothesis (H1): There is a significant difference in the network traffic volume from source to destination of normal connection and attack connection.
     - Significance level ($\alpha$) = 0.05
     - Test used: Independent samples t-test
     - Test result:
     ```
     Ttest_indResult(statistic=-2.101656020563486, pvalue=0.03558539933331456)
     ```
     - The p-value is lesser than $\alpha$.
-This suggests that there is a significant difference in the likelihood of network anomalies among network connections with different traffic volumes from source to destination.
+There is a significant difference in the network traffic volume from source to destination of normal connection and attack connection.

 2. Network connections with unusually high or low traffic volumes from destination to source are more likely to be anomalous.
-    - Null hypothesis (H0): There is no significant difference in the likelihood of network anomalies among network connections with different traffic volumes from destination to source.
+    - Null hypothesis (H0): There is no significant difference in the network traffic volume from destination to source of normal connection and attack connection.
-    - Alternate hypothesis (H1): There is a significant difference in the likelihood of network anomalies among network connections with different traffic volumes from destination to source.
+    - Alternate hypothesis (H1): There is a significant difference in the network traffic volume from destination to source of normal connection and attack connection.
     - Significance level ($\alpha$) = 0.05
     - Test used: Independent samples t-test
     - Test result: